jperasmus/stale-while-revalidate-cache/README.md

 Emitted when a fresh or stale value is found in the cache.
 It will not emit for expired cache values.
 When this event is emitted, this is the value that the helper will return, regardless of whether it will be revalidated or not.

+#### cacheExpired

+Emitted when a value was found in the cache, but it has expired.
+The payload will include the old `cachedValue` for your own reference.
+This cached value will not be used, but the task function will be invoked and waited for to provide the response.

+#### cacheStale

+Emitted when a value was found in the cache, but it is older than the allowed `minTimeToStale` and it has NOT expired.
+The payload will include the stale `cachedValue` and `cachedAge` for your own reference.

 #### cacheMiss

-Emitted when no value is found in the cache for the given key.
+Emitted when no value is found in the cache for the given key OR the cache has expired.
+This event can be used to capture the total number of cache misses.
 When this happens, the returned value is what is returned from your given task function.

 #### cacheGetFailed